4 Days in Munich Solo Travel Itinerary & Guide (2023)

 How to See Munich in 4 Days Solo

-Now that you have all of the great information on Munich, here are my suggested things to do alone in Munich making for a fabulous Munich 4 day solo itinerary.
+Now that you know how to get around Munich, here are my suggested things to do alone in Munich starting the morning of your arrival making for a fabulous, full 4 days in Munich solo travel itinerary.

 - Walk thru the Hopfgarden next to the Residenz